jrtorres/qa-discovery-think2019/README.md

 ## Steps

 Starting with Watson Assistant

 1. Create an instance of the Watson Assistant Service
 1. Import the pre-built dialog skill / workspace.
-1. Run the Node.js application to test

 Then adding Discovery
-1. Add an action in the dialog.

 1. Create an  instance of the Watson Discovery Service
 1. Import the knowledge base content.
-1. Add Node.js code to call Watson Discovery
 1. Run the Node.js application to test.

 ## Prerequisites

 * Sign up for an [IBM Cloud account](https://console.bluemix.net).

 * Create a directory, open a terminal (bash on Mac, Linux, PowerShell on Windows) and change into this directory.

 * Download this repository (either as a Zip file directly from the GitHub page or Clone the project) into this directory.

    If you have git installed, run the folowing command:
    `git clone https://github.com/jrtorres/assistant-with-discovery-lab.git`